Bus Accidents are Rare, but Passengers are at Risk of Serious Injuries or Death

 Later in 2020, a charter bus traveling to Tijuana overturned on the Interstate 15 Freeway killing three people and injuring 18 others aboard the bus.

-These are not typical bus crashes, but they are taking place more frequently on California freeways and when a major bus crash happens the outcome is often deadly.
+These are not typical California bus accidents, but they are taking place more frequently on our freeways.
+Also, when a major bus crash happens the outcome is too often deadly.
 Many minor or moderate bus crashes may also result in significant injuries to bus passengers, pedestrians and bicyclists and occupants of passenger cars who collide with them.

 Whether you are a passenger on a bus or you were in another vehicle involved in a crash with a bus, it’s important if you were injured to find help to file a legal claim immediately.
 Any delays could potentially hurt your case or diminish its value.